nus-cs2113-AY2324S1/tp/docs/UserGuide.md

   * Module - Module for the question
   * Difficulty - EASY, NORMAL or HARD
-* Using arbitrary values may prevent the question from being loaded normally, please use the add question feature in the program if you are unsure.
+* Using arbitrary values may prevent the question from being loaded normally, questions that cannot be loaded will be removed from the storage file.
+  Please use the add question feature in the program if you are unsure.
 * You may find a sample of the storage file in the next page

 <div style="page-break-after: always;"></div>